william-texas/mkwtop10server/README.md

 # mkwtop10server
-private repo containing code for the server emulating nintendo's old WFC top 10, also including the ability to download WR/Regional Record ghosts
+repo containing code for the server emulating nintendo's old WFC top 10, also including the ability to download WR/Regional Record ghosts